aleksa11010/HarnessRemoteMigrator/Readme.md

 **CG Like Folder structure**
 - You can use the flag `alt-path` to enable the CG-like folder structure in Git.

+**Custom Remote Path**

+- You can use the flag `custom-remote-path` to point where to save YAMLs inside the remote repository.
+- When using this argument you should avoid running multiple migrations at same time or all the files will be stored at the same path.

 ### CLI Arguments

 ***To be added***

 ## File Store Migration

 The utility migrates File Store files to a remote Git repository by creating local copies from your Harness account and initializing a Git repo.

 The files are structured in following order Account, Org, and Project levels.
 Example structure:

 ```
 .
 ├── account